 - (1) Reflects the aggregate grant date fair value of stock awards and option awards granted during the applicable year calculated in accordance with FASB ASC Topic 718.
-For a discussion of valuation assumptions, see Note 10 to our audited financial statements included in the 2019 Annual Report.
-In accordance with SEC rules, the grant date fair value of an award subject to performance conditions is based on the probable outcome of the conditions. - (2) Represents amounts paid under our 2019 performance bonus plan paid in March of 2020. - (3) Consists of annual matching contributions to Dr. Brady's 401(k) plan account. - (4) Consists of \$55,043 in payments related to certain relocation expenses as set forth in Mr. Reed's letter agreement entered into in July 2018 in connection with the commencement of his employment, and \$11,200 in annual contributions to Mr. Reed's 401(k) plan account. - 5) Officer's employment with us commenced on July 30, 2018. - (6) Consists of annual matching contributions to Dr. Clark's 401(k) plan account. - (7) Officer's employment with us terminated on March 9, 2020.
+For a discussion of valuation assumptions, see Note 12 to our audited financial statements included in the 2020 Annual Report.
+In accordance with SEC rules, the grant date fair value of an award subject to performance conditions is based on the probable outcome of the conditions. - (2) Represents amounts paid under our 2020 performance bonus plan paid in March 2021. - (3) Consists of annual matching contributions to the executives 401(k) plan account. - (4) Mr. McMullin's employment with us terminated on January 24, 2021.

-Narrative Explanation of Certain Aspects of the Summary Compensation Table
+Narrative Explanation of Certain Aspects of the Summary

-Employment Letters
+Compensation Table Employment Letters

 In November 2013, we entered into a letter agreement with Dr. Brady that became effective upon our initial public offering in May 2014.
 We and Dr. Brady amended such letter agreement in February 2014.
-Dr. Brady's base salary for 2020 is \$543,871 and his target bonus is \$299,129.
+Dr. Brady's base salary for 2021 is \$547,097 and his target bonus is \$300,903.

 In July 2018, we entered into a letter agreement with Mr. Reed in connection with the commencement of his employment.
 Pursuant to his letter agreement, Mr. Reed's starting base salary was \$370,000, and he will be eligible for an annual performance bonus with a target equal to 35% of his base salary, which was prorated for our fiscal year ending December 31, 2018, based on his start date of July 5, 2018.
 The Company also agreed to reimburse Mr. Reed, subject to certain terms and conditions, up to an aggregate of \$80,000 net of taxes, for certain expenses incurred in connection with his anticipated relocation to the Boston, Massachusetts area, In addition, pursuant to his letter agreement, Mr. Reed was granted an option to purchase 75,000 shares of our common stock which will vest over four years of continuous service provided by him, with 25% vesting after his completion of 12 months of continuous service and the remainder vesting in equal monthly installments over an additional three years of service.
-Mr. Reed's base salary for 2020 is \$382,143 and his target bonus is \$152,857.
+Mr. Reed's base salary for 2021 is \$432,143 and his target bonus is \$172,857.